 About the Composer

-In the summer of 2014, the nationally renowned Schola Cantorum of St. Peter the Apostle recorded Paul’s Mass of Saint Philip Neri, which is the first published musical setting of the entire Ordinary of the Mass in English, for congregation and choir.
-Having received wide acclaim, this music is now being sung in parishes throughout the United States, as well as in Canada, New Zealand and the United Kingdom.
+In the summer of 2014, the renowned Schola Cantorum of St. Peter the Apostle recorded Paul’s Mass of Saint Philip Neri, which is the first published musical setting of the entire Ordinary of the Mass in English, for congregation and choir.
+Having received wide acclaim, his music is now being sung in parishes throughout the United States, as well as in Canada, New Zealand, United Kingdom and Sweden.